roshnidaksha/tp/docs/UserGuide.md

 > (as-needed basis) -
 > i.e. you do not need to utilize all flags when using this command, only those relevant to you.

-* The `INDEX` must be valid within the internship list else this will return an error out of range message.
+* The `INDEX_NUMBER` must be valid within the internship list else this will return an error out of range message.
 * The parameters cannot effectively be edited to duplicate another internship in the list.
 * To edit the tech of a software internship use the `/tech` flag and to edit the tech of a hardware internship use the `/hardtech` flag else if you try and set a software tech flag to a hardware role an error message will be displayed.